New Patients (202) 851-7554

 How long does it take to get a dental crown?

 Acquiring a dental crown is usually a two-step process that takes two weeks.
-The initial visit entails the dentist preparing your tooth for the crown; this includes reshaping the tooth and creating an impression of it.
-Next, the dentist sends the impression to a dental lab.
-That process takes about two to three weeks.
+The initial visit involves the dentist preparing your tooth for the crown, including reshaping it and creating an impression.
+Next, the dentist sends the impression to a dental lab, which takes about two to three weeks.

 In your second appointment, the dentist fits a permanent dental crown, ensuring it fits properly and aligns with your bite.
 However, with advancements in dental technology, some dental offices now offer same-day crowns using CAD/CAM technology.